top of page

 So, for each turn of the bit, the cutting edge cuts a slice of wood of thickness equal to the pitch of the central screw.

-The C.K auger bits have a screw pitch of 2mm therefore it would take around 10 turns to cut through a 20mm piece of wood.
+For example; the C.K auger bits have a screw pitch of 2mm therefore it would take around 10 turns to cut through a 20mm piece of wood.

 The edge of the bit has a sharpened spur to cut the fibres of the wood (as for the brad point drill) and a radial cutting edge that planes the wood from the base of the hole.